swadmahfuz/Certificate-Verification-System-Training/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/swadmahfuz/Certificate-Verification-System)
 <br />
-This project is made for maintaining and verifying certificates issued by an organization.
+I built this application to tackle the issue of certificate forgery and verification; a problem my organization has been facing quite a lot.
+Manually maintaining and verifying certificates was time consuming for my colleagues.
+It  aims to save time and effort for employees of any Testing, Inspection and Certification company by maintaining a certificate/report database and clients by allowing certificate/report verification using QR Code.
 Admins can add/edit/remove cetificate data from the dashboard and interested parties can verify the authenticity of the certificates.
-The project may be modified for verifying other things like product authenticity.
+The project may be modified for verifying other things like product authenticity, or 3rd party reports.

 <strong>Main Features: </strong>
 * Maintain Certificate Database.